The Forgotten, Yet Ancient Vigil of Pentecost

 In 1642, Pentecost Monday and Pentecost Tuesday were listed as Holy Days by Pope Urban VIII in Universa Per Orbem.
 In 1771, Pope Clement XIV abolished both Easter Tuesday and Pentecost Tuesday as days of refraining from servile work.
 By 1778, they ceased being days of obligatory Mass attendance.
 Pentecost Monday was dropped from the universal list only in 1911 by Pope St. Pius X’s significant reduction in Holy Days on the Universal Calendar.

-The Monday after Pentecost is still a holiday in Antigua and Barbuda, Anguilla, Austria, The Bahamas, Barbados, Belgium, The British Virgin Islands, Cyprus, Denmark, Dominica, France, Germany, Greece, Grenada, Hungary, Iceland, Ireland, Ivory Coast, Luxembourg, Monaco, Montserrat, The Netherlands, Norway, Romania, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Solomon Islands, Switzerland, Togo, and Ukraine.
+The Monday after Pentecost is still a holiday in Antigua and Barbuda, Anguilla, Austria, The Bahamas, Barbados, Belgium, The British Virgin Islands, Cyprus, Denmark, Dominica, France, Germany, Greece, Grenada, Hungary, Iceland, Ivory Coast, Luxembourg, Monaco, Montserrat, The Netherlands, Norway, Romania, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Solomon Islands, Switzerland, Togo, and Ukraine.
 Until 1973, it was also a holiday in Ireland, and until 1967 it was a bank holiday in the United Kingdom.
 And Sweden also continued to observe it as a public holiday until 2004

 Whit Embertide: A Joyful Fast